schmxtz/bachelors-thesis/README.md

     - Add certificate validation
     - Add feature to generate self-signed certificate
     - Make changes to comply with PAdES-baseline and additional level
-    - Add feature to generate PDFs based on the table
     - Clean up code
     - Feature for adding image signature
+    - Check licensing
+    - Naming
-    - UI
+    - Version
+    - Check adobe list for group certificates

 - Explanation for choice of library:
     - pikepdf: Library to work with PDF files on the object-level